alex11/wordpress-plugins/si-captcha-for-wordpress/readme.txt

 = Why is it better to uncheck the 'Comment Form Rearrange' box and move the tag? = Because the XHTML will no longer validate if it is checked.

-= Why do I get "ERROR: Could not read CAPTCHA cookie.
-Make sure you have cookies enabled and not blocking in your web browser settings.
-Or another plugin is conflicting."? =

-Check your web browser settings and make sure you are not blocking cookies for your blog domain.
-Cookies have to be enabled in your web browser and not blocked for the blog web domain.

-The Cookie Test can be used to test if your browser is accepting cookies from your site:
-Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test: `/wp-content/plugins/si-captcha-for-wordpress/captcha/test/index.php`

 = The CAPTCHA refresh button does not work =

 Your theme could be missing the wp_footer PHP tag.
 Your theme should be considered broken if the wp_footer PHP tag is missing.

 All WordPress themes should always have `<?php wp_footer(); ?>` PHP tag just before the closing `</body>` tag of your theme's footer.php, or you will break many plugins which generally use this hook to reference JavaScript files.
-The solution – edit your theme's footer.php and make sure this tag is there.
+The solution: edit your theme's footer.php and make sure this tag is there.
 If it is missing, add it.
 Next, be sure to test that the CAPTCHA refresh button works, if it does not work and you have performed this step correctly, you could have some other cause.

-= Spammers have been able to bypass my CAPTCHA, what can I do? =

-First check this: make sure the only other security plugins you have are Akismet or WP-spamFree.
-Akismet and WP-spamFree are the only other anti-spam plugins approved for use with SI CAPTCHA Anti-Spam, others can simply break the CAPTCHA validation so that the CAPTCHA is never checked.
-If another security plugin is combined(not Akismet or WP-spamFree), the captcha may not work.
-Be sure to always test the CAPTCHA after installing new plugins.

-Sometimes your site becomes targeted by a spammer that uses a combination of a bot and human captcha solver.
-[See this help forum for a solution](http://wordpress.org/support/topic/plugin-si-captcha-for-wordpress-spammers-bypassed-captcha-registration-system?replies=13#post-2023124)

-= How han I change the color of the CAPTCHA input field on the comment form? = If you need to learn how to adjust the captcha input form colors, [See this FAQ](http://www.fastsecurecontactform.com/si-captcha-comment-form-css)
+= The CAPTCHA is not working and I cannot login at my login page = This failure could have been caused by another plugin conflict with this one.
+If you use CAPTCHA on the login form and ever get locked out due to CAPTCHA is broken, here is how to get back in:
+FTP to your WordPress directory `/wp-content/plugins/` Delete this folder:
+`si-captcha-for-wordpress`
+This manually removes the plugin so you should be able to login again.

 = Is this plugin available in other languages? =